 “You’ll get their responses and a good level of engagement,” she said.
 “Surveys that are designed in short bursts work.”

 Keep in mind that Generation Z likes to share.
-They are after all a generation of creators.
-But you do have to dip into that in a way that they want to participate.
+They are, after all, a generation of creators.
+But you do have to dip into that in the way they want to participate.

 Communication styles and preferences

-Ultimately, to understand Gen Z we have to reach them in their preferred way.
-And the way people want to communicate with brands changes.
+Ultimately, to understand Gen Z, we must reach them in their preferred way.
+And the way people want to communicate with brands changed.

-Back in the day, researchers used random digital dialing strategies: Get out the phonebook and start calling numbers.
+Researchers used random digital dialing strategies back in the day: Get out the phonebook and start calling numbers.
 Many people today aren’t even listed in the phonebook.
 Or even if we have their numbers and call, they won’t answer.

-I, for one as a Gen Xer, have silenced all unknown numbers that ring to my cell.
+I, for one, as a Gen Xer, have silenced all unknown numbers that ring on my cell.

 “Researchers hate when I say this but you just can’t expect a Gen Zer to participate in a standard brand tracker,” Jamin added.
 “You are not going to get them to sit down and give you thoughtful answers over a 20-minute period of time.”

-At the end of the day if your brand is trying to reach this generation they have to understand them.
-Hopefully this article shines the light on some of the issues affecting Gen Z and how market researchers can reach them in a better way.
-One final thing to remember is that Gen Z might also influence other generations.
+At the end of the day, if your brand is trying to reach this generation, they have to understand them.
+Hopefully, this article shines the light on some of the issues affecting Gen Z and how market researchers can reach them in a better way.
+One final thing to remember is that Gen Z might influence other generations.
 Understanding them helps us understand the context of the entire consumer base.